-Administration of "spend-down" type funds is a valuable service to the community; although, in many cases, this service does not advance the Community Foundation's goal of building endowments to benefit the area.
+Administration of "spend-down" type funds is a valuable service to the community; although, in many cases, this service does not necessarily advance the Community Foundation's goal of building long-term endowments to benefit the area.
 A "spend-down" type fund may demand the same, or more, investment of time and effort to administer as does an endowed fund.
-Therefore, these funds are assessed higher fees.
+Therefore, these funds are assessed higher fees and may require board approval.

-Fiscal Sponsorship Funds
+Fiscal Sponsorship (Project) Funds

-5.0% of incoming gifts and deposits, plus 1.0% annually of the average daily fund balance, assessed monthly.
-Minimum annual fee is \$250 and can be met through the above fees on gifts and balances.
-(A short-term fund that is generally established to support community projects.)
+5.0% of incoming gifts and deposits, plus 1.5% annually of the average daily fund balance, assessed monthly.
+The minimum annual fee is \$250 and can be met through the above fees on gifts and balances.
+(A limited-term fund that is generally established to support community projects.)